Devlog #5: When the Platform Catches Up

 Native teams are real, and they'll get better.
 Persistence will come.
 Maybe knowledge management after that.
 The platform is climbing the stack: single-agent chat, then tool use, then subagents, now teams.

-The smart move is probably hybrid: take the better messaging and zero-setup, layer our orchestration on top.
-That's the next experiment.
+The smart move is hybrid: take the better messaging and zero-setup, layer our orchestration on top.
+That's what I run now.
+Native plumbing underneath, our persistence and validation on top.

 Last devlog I said the spec is the leverage.
 That's still true.
-But the spec only matters if the system remembers what it learned from the last one.
+Specs only help if something independent checks the claim of done.
 Native teams don't.
 Not yet.

 The plumbing got absorbed.
 The orchestration didn't.
-The knowledge won't.
+Verification is what I'd bet on next, not memory-as-moat.